Peer Review Process

 Each time the journal completes an evaluation cycle ¾usually involving two or three reviewers for each manuscript¾, the editor reads, consolidates, and submits the concepts with a verdict on likely acceptance or rejection.
 The consolidated concept can suggest slight modifications, deep modifications, and approval without modifications or rejection.

-The final approval of the manuscript, in the case of the request for corrections, will depend on the verification of the reviewers of the improved version and the acceptance of the editor.
+The final approval of the manuscript, in the case of the request for corrections, will depend on the verification of the reviewers of the corrected version and the acceptance of the editor.

 The reviewer has the possibility to accept, reject or approve the article with modifications.
 The journal ensures the confidentiality of the names of the reviewers and the partial and total results of the evaluation.